Smokey Robinson and his wife sued by 4 women alleging sexual battery, assault

 "We do have evidence of some of the misconduct," Harris said.

-The lawsuit also includes several allegations of workplace violations.
-One of the women claims that while she worked for the Robinsons, she was only paid $10 per hour.
+One of the workplace violations in the suit is from a woman who claims that while she worked for the Robinsons, she was only paid $10 per hour.
 They all claim they were not given proper rest periods and were not properly compensated for working overtime hours.

-None of the women brought the allegations to law enforcement for fear of loss of livelihood, familial reprisal and the possible adverse effect on their immigration status.
+None of the women brought their allegations to law enforcement for fear of loss of livelihood, familial reprisal and the possible adverse effect on their immigration status, Harris said.

 "Having to tell their husband and children of these despicable actions left them filled with shame and embarrassment," Harris said.
 "So throughout their dreadful experiences with Mr. Robinson, all four women remained silent."